This competition is open to:

 In the contemporary choreography, pointe ballet shoes are not permitted and contemporary dance techniques should be used, with vocabulary that is clearly distinct from classical ballet.

 The competitors final score will be based on the average score obtained from both choreographies, which will determine the attribution of 1st, 2nd and 3rd Prizes.

 Registration in all styles is permitted.

-A competitor can register in the same style and category, twice maximum, as long as registration occurs in two different age levels.
+Within the same style and category, a competitor can register several times, as long as registration occurs in different age levels.

 The styles in competition are: